 Scheduling an Appointment

-Students can schedule an initial appointment by visiting the Counseling Center, Berg Hall, Room 1014 or contacting the Center at (703) 526-6861.
+Students can schedule an initial appointment by visiting SCS at Berg Hall, Room 1014.

 Students are welcome to request immediate assistance on a walk-in basis; however, appointments are recommended.

-Walk-in periods are scheduled from 3 to 4 p.m., Monday through Friday and are available to students on an unscheduled, first-come/first-served basis.
+Walk-in periods are scheduled from 2 to 3 p.m., Monday through Friday and are available to students on an unscheduled, first-come/first-served basis.
 Students will meet briefly (15- 20 minutes) with a counselor, who can provide immediate problem-solving assistance and discuss options for continued support and assistance.

 NOTE: In general, specialized and/or long-term mental health treatment is considered a personal health-care responsibility, and is not a service provided by the University.
-The Counseling Center can help students in connecting with whatever support or assistance they need in the community.
+SCS can help students in connecting with whatever support or assistance they need in the community.